wintere/CommunityHistoriesWorkshopDB/open_refine_access.md

 ## Querying the Database ##
 ![image](https://user-images.githubusercontent.com/7553742/143794223-dbc7e82f-c997-4a0d-821b-20e0e98ec132.png)

 Once you've successfully connected, you will be prompted to write a SQL query representing the table(s) and rows you would like to view.
+Before selecting a table to access, [read over the database documentation to get a sense of what data is available where](https://github.com/wintere/CommunityHistoriesWorkshopDB/blob/main/database_overview.md).

-If you're new to SQL, I would start with a general query that selects all possible fields from one of the following tables:
+If you're new to SQL, I would start with a general query that selects all possible fields from one of the following simplified views with join operations already applied:

 - admission_main: the entire transcribed contents of the admissions ledger CSV
 - admission_main_simple: the contents of the admissions ledger CSV with columns dedicated to tracking the transcription process, like the name of the person who transcribed each row removed.
 Recommended over *admission_main* for most uses.
 - general_case_book_main: the entire transcribed contents of the general casebook CSV